-Then make sure you have food and gas.
+Then, make sure you have food and gas.

 Look Back At Last Months Spending

 Look closely at unnecessary expenses.
 You might have bought some things that aren’t necessary for this month.
 This will help you see how much money is gone and free up money that can be used in other areas.
-The hardest part is figuring out what you need and what you don’t.
+The hardest part is figuring out what you need and don’t.
 You might even have some money left.

 Prepare For Rain